John H. Campbell

-John Henry Campbell (September 19, 1868 – June 10, 1928) was an American jurist who served as an associate justice of the Arizona Territorial Supreme Court from 1905 till 1912.
+John Henry Campbell (September 19, 1868 – June 10, 1928) was an American jurist who served as an associate justice of the Arizona Territorial Supreme Court from 1905 until 1912.
 Beginning his legal career overseeing pardon applications for the United States Department of Justice, he moved to Arizona Territory in 1901 and became an Assistant United States Attorney the next year.
 Campbell was appointed to the territorial bench in 1905 and served until Arizona gained statehood.

 Biography

-Campbell was born on September 19, 1869, in Tuscola, Illinois to William J. and Milla (Smith) Campbell.
-He attended public schools before graduation from Columbian University (now George Washington University) with a Bachelor of Laws in 1891 and a Master of Laws in 1892.
+Campbell was born on September 19, 1869, in Tuscola, Illinois, to William J. and Milla (Smith) Campbell.
+He attended public schools before graduating from Columbian University (now George Washington University) with a Bachelor of Laws in 1891 and a Master of Laws in 1892.